jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * What is the same?
 * What is different?

-A difference between my expectations and reality, which is what happens when I run the program, gives me a clue about what to change to make them match
+A difference between my expectations and reality, which is what happens when the program runs, gives me a clue about what to change to make them match

 ----